An insight into what treatments are suitable.

 Acupuncture is a complementary therapy.
 Involving inserting fine needles into your skin at defined points.
 Your physiotherapist may use it with other types of physiotherapy.
 Helping relieve pain.

 Dry needling is a technique involving needles but is different from acupuncture.
 Acupuncture and dry needling have differences in their philosophy.
-Where the needles are placed and how the treatments are practised.
+Where the needles are placed and how the treatments are practiced.